sesam-community/replicated-env/README.md

 For improved security create a custom role in the source instance, give the role "Endpoint read data" rights on the pipe prototype.
 Make a JWT for that role, and add that as a secret named "token" on the upstream system in the target instance.
 Then set the "USE_SECRET" environment variable in the script.

 Typically set up as a periodic job.

+Note that the script does not support conditional sources and transforms yet.